A project page about a measurement library.

 The hard part wasn't the measurement—Pretext makes that feel almost free.
 The hard part was the silhouette.
 A bounding box around a star is honest geometry and boring text: the words wrap in a tidy rectangle that pretends the points aren't there.
 Per-pixel silhouette is what makes the wrap read as actually-around-the-shape rather than around-a-rectangle-someone-drew-around-the-shape.
 So every shape gets rasterized to its own little canvas at its current rotation, and the layout engine looks at that mask—not at any bounding box—to decide where the words can go.

 There is a second phase to this page that, by the time you read this, is either turned on or about to be.
-Down at the bottom there's an input that takes a prompt and asks Claude to draw an SVG.
-The drawing comes back as markup, becomes a shape, joins the page, and the text routes around it like all the others.
+Up above there's an input that takes a prompt and asks Claude to draw an SVG.
+The drawing comes back as markup, becomes a silhouette, joins the page, and the text routes around it like all the others.
 The plumbing for that is wired; it lights up when an API key is on the server.
-In the meantime there are ten shapes hardcoded in—some simple, one or two clever—to give the engine something to chew on.
+In the meantime there are a handful of shapes hardcoded in to give the engine something to chew on.

 This article was written in parallel with the engine that lays it out.
 Sentences I added pushed shapes into new positions; shapes I added rewrote sentences.
 That was unexpectedly satisfying, and it is also why some of these lines feel a little too aware of where they are sitting.
 They are.